elastos/Elastos.Essentials.Plugins.Intent/README.md

 <a name="IntentManager+sendIntent"></a>

 ### appManager.sendIntent(action, params, onSuccess, [onError])
-Send a intent by action.
+Send an intent by action.

 **Kind**: instance method of [<code>IntentManager</code>](#IntentManager)